wotek/response-builder/doc/creating_serializers.md

 At the moment library comes with `FieldsNormalizer` which normalizes body fields collection to an array which then is turned into json string by `JsonEncoder`.

 > There is popular [JMS Serializer](https://github.com/schmittjoh/serializer) you can use for serializing data responses.
 It is really complex solution - worth checking it out.
-For exmaple intergration with response-builder check `exmaple` folder.
+For exmaple intergration with response-builder check `example` folder.

 ## Normalizers